Thirumani-Akshitha/Udemy-Complete-Web-Development-Course-Practice-Projects/Day40-WorldCapitalQuiz-Postgres/README.md

 UI improvements with Tailwind CSS or Bootstrap

-Deploy using Render or Railway
+Deploy using Render or Railway.